 - Form ADV Part I provides specific information about an investment adviser’s business, ownership, clients, employees, business practices, affiliations, and any disciplinary events of the firm or its employees.
 The SEC uses this information to process registrations and manage its regulatory and examination programs.
 Although designed primarily for regulatory purposes, Part I filings are available to the public on the IAPD website.

 - Form ADV Part 2 acts as a disclosure document for clients and prospective clients.
 It includes information such as the types of advisory services offered, the adviser’s fee schedule, disciplinary information, conflicts of interest, and business background of management and key advisory personnel.
-Beginning in 2011, investment advisers are required to deliver to their clients Part II as a narrative brochure written in plain English.
+Investment advisers are required to deliver a copy of their Part 2 to their clients.
 These brochures are also available to the public on the IAPD website.